Traslational-Visual-Health-Laboratory/OCT-AND-EYE-FUNDUS-DATASET/README.md

 **To reference this dataset, cite as follows:**

-**_Hughes Cano, J. A., Olivares Pinto, U. & Thébault, S. “Dataset of Eye Fundus and OCT Images for the study of Diabetic Macular Edema and Diabetic Retinopathy”._**
+**_Hughes Cano, J. A., Olivares Pinto, U. & Thébault, S. C. “Dataset of Eye Fundus and OCT Images for the study of Diabetic Macular Edema and Diabetic Retinopathy”._**